correa-coder/console_menu/docs/api_reference.md

 MenuItem(title, func=None, color='default', sub_menu=None)
 ```

-Represents an option in the menu, the `title` attribute is the label for the menu item: represents what this menu option should do, `func` is a function that will be binded for this menu item and `color` is the color of the label.
+Represents an option in the menu, the `title` attribute is the label for the menu item: represents what this menu option should do, `func` is a function that will run when selecting this menu item.

 The following colors are available for the `color` attribute:
 - red